 - Contact only by phone and email (not face to face)

-A less clear specification of the vacant job profile, without many details
+- A less clear specification of the vacant job profile, without much detail

 - But also: less sympathetic communication, which affects cooperation.
-After all, it is human work.
+It is human work, after all.

-Well, cooperation has been established with (preferably) one agency or with several agencies and so the decision has been made to outsource the vacancy.
+Well, a partnership was established with (preferably) one agency or with several agencies, and so the decision was made to outsource the vacancy.